There are a few kinds of synchronous meetings that we create space for. This section describes the kinds of meetings we use and why they exist.

 Monthly team meetings¶

-The 2i2c Team meets the first Monday of each month for 90 minutes.
+The 2i2c Team meets monthly on Tuesdays for 90 minutes.

 Monthly team meetings are an opportunity to all meet face to face in order to discuss topics that benefit from synchronous conversation.
 For example, these are some goals we might have: